-Mainstream schools (including academies) receive funding as part of their overall budget to support children with special educational needs (SEN).
-This is known as a school’s “notional SEN budget”.
-The amount of SEN funding for each school is calculated using a formula based on indicators like economic deprivation and previous attainment.
-It is not based on individual assessments of the needs of pupils on roll.
+Mainstream schools (including academies) receive funding in their school budget to support children with special educational needs (SEN).
+This is called “notional SEN funding”.
+The amount of funding each school gets is calculated using a national formula set by the government.
+It is based on indicators such as economic deprivation and previous attainment.
+It is not based on individual assessments of the needs of pupils in the school.

-The local authority also delegates “top-up” or “High Needs” funding for SEN to Sheffield’s seven localities (A-G).
-Each locality comprises several secondary schools and their primary feeder schools.
+Where a child needs more funding support to meet their special educational needs, the school can apply for 'top-up' or 'high needs' funding.
+The local authority has provided money to Sheffield’s seven localities (A-G) to provide this.
+Each locality is made up of several secondary schools and their primary feeder schools.
 The amount of top-up funding that each locality receives is based on the needs of pupils in the locality, as assessed against the Sheffield Support Grid.

-The schools in each locality agree together how this top-up funding should be used.
+The schools in each locality agree together how this top-up funding is given to schools.
 They might decide to buy services together (e.g. to employ a specialist to work across all schools in the locality), or they might divide it up between schools.
-Schools must ensure that top-up funding is used to meet the needs of pupils who require more support than the school’s notional SEN budget allows.
+The localities work together to ensure that top-up funding is available to meet the needs of individual pupils including making sure that provision in an EHC plan is put in place.

 Information owner: Head of SEN